 7.)
 As you leave the seamstress, you really will not be able to help yourself.
 Whip back around and gush to the women behind their sewing machines: “This is my first time EVER having a custom-made dress.
 In America it is a huge luxury that would cost so much money!
 Thank you!”

 Upon hearing my words, the three women in the store leaped up, stunned.
 “You’ve never had a dress sewn for you before?!” the lead seamstress gasped.
 Her two helpers began laughing and applauding in glee.
 Millicent chuckled.
 “Here, we have all our dresses sewn for us!
 It is so, so common!”

 8.)
 Every day for the next four days, tell everyone: “Soon I’ll pick up my custom-made dress!”
-When, at last, the thrilling day comes, you will burst into the door of the seamstress’s shop, be greeted warmly, and be thrown your gorgeous new garment to try on behind a small screen in the back of the shop (pictured to the upper right).
+When, at last, the thrilling day comes, you will burst into the door of the seamstress’s shop, be greeted warmly, and be thrown your gorgeous new garment to try on behind a small screen in the back of the shop.

 Since Ghana is about ninety degrees Fahrenheit, minimum, each day, and since you will have likely walked at least fifteen minutes to reach the shop, you will be coated with a thick, slick layer of sweat.
 Do you really want to get your lovely new dress slimy and stinky?
 But there is no choice: you must see now if it fits or if it needs to be altered.

 My two-piece dress fit!
 And it was so cute!
 I pranced around the shop for a time, snapping photos and having photos snapped of me, then ran home (oh wait, I taught an hour of computer and penpal class to YCC kids first, but then scampered home) to shower and force my dear housemates to take a bunch more cheesy model photos to showcase the new garment!
 I love it!